Skip to main content

 Example Use Case

-Let’s say you are a project manager that wants to build an AI Assistant for helping you to manage trello tasks.
+Let’s say you are a project manager that wants to build an AI Agent for helping you to manage trello tasks.
 For this you want a quicker solution for add a task automatically in your trello account:

 2. Configure a Make tool -- You need to configure a Make tool that adds a task in your calendar: